3 observations after Sixers ride hot start to victory in masked Embiid's return

 Sixers cool off, let Hornets stay in it

-The Sixers used a 10-player rotation and began the second quarter with George alongside four bench players.
+The Sixers used a 10-player rotation and began the second quarter with George alongside four second-unit players.

 The lone bench player sitting to start the second was Ricky Council IV, who’d done strong work in the first.
 Council chipped in seven points on 3-for-3 shooting in the first quarter, including a powerful, crowd-pleasing slam and a corner three.